 If you want to buy yourself a pair, use our affiliate link here.

-If you want to crank things up and show off your DJ skills at a gathering, more giant speakers may be the way to go!
+If you want to crank things up and show off your DJ skills at a gathering, you’ll need some bigger speakers to keep up with the power demands.
 This speaker category is not so clearly defined; you could just get bigger studio monitors to achieve great results.
 Equally, you could opt for some stripped-down club or mobile DJ speakers, whatever it takes to fill the space and account for the extra bodies absorbing the sound!
-Perhaps a mix of the two…

 Speakers of this nature often ship separately rather than in pairs.
 They also come with bigger subwoofers to create room-filling bass.
 Most can also be accompanied by a dedicated external subwoofer, which is good if bass is your thing.
-Just don’t place the subwoofer too close to any china glass cabinets!
+Just don’t place the subwoofer too close to cabinets full of your precious fine china!

 Yamaha DXR8 MKII – £499/ 12.8KG (per speaker)